symfony/symfony-docs/components/lock.rst

-Remote stores (:ref:`MemcachedStore <lock-store-memcached>`, :ref:`PdoStore <lock-store-pdo>` and :ref:`RedisStore <lock-store-redis>`) use an unique token to recognize the true owner of the lock.
+Remote stores (:ref:`MemcachedStore <lock-store-memcached>`, :ref:`PdoStore <lock-store-pdo>` and :ref:`RedisStore <lock-store-redis>`) use a unique token to recognize the true owner of the lock.
 This token is stored in the :class:`Symfony\\Component\\Lock\\Key` object and is used internally by the ``Lock``, therefore this key must not be shared between processes (session, caching, fork, ...).